 - The penalty for sin is eternal torment in hell

 - Jesus was crucified, buried and raised again for our salvation

 - Jesus is the only way to God the Father

 - We are saved by grace through faith, not our “good” works

-- Once saved, we have eternal life and our salvation is secure, as long as we abide in Christ and do not turn back from God
+- Once saved, we have eternal life and our salvation is secure, as long as we continue to abide in Christ and do not turn away from God

 - We must put all of our faith in Jesus Christ and call upon his name to be saved

 We Are All Sinners and the Penalty for Sin Is Death